Last updated on July 29th, 2022 at 06:03 pm

 Step1: The code implementation requires you to integrate two codes.
 The first set of codes needs to be put right after the beginning of the body tag <body>

 You can find the <body> tag on the header.php files of your WordPress blog.
 Once you’re logged in to your WordPress account with admin rights; head to Appearance >Editor.
 Then click on the header.php file on your right and then search for <body

 You may consider using the Ctrl+F function to search for it.
 Once you locate the body tag, place the code right below it.
-I would recommend you to take a backup of the original code in a notepad before you make any changes to the particular theme file (header.php in this case).
-Once you have inserted the code, go ahead to click on Update file button.
+I would recommend you take a backup of the original code in a notepad before you make any changes to the particular theme file (header.php in this case).
+Once you have inserted the code, go ahead to click on the Update file button.
 As you can see below in this image, the survey code is put right below the body code in the header.php file.

 Step 2: Once you’ve installed the initialization code, you need to wrap your content area with the second survey code.
-While this might be a bit tricky in first go, it is extremely single.
+While this might be a bit tricky in the first go, it is extremely single.
 All you need to do is head to Single Post i.e. single.php file on your Theme Editor.
-You Ctrl+F to find the text id=”content-area” (this is the default id which defines the content-area section of your WordPress blog).
-Again, I would recommend you to take a backup of your file while making live edits on the theme editor.
+You Ctrl+F to find the text id=”content-area” (this is the default id that defines the content-area section of your WordPress blog).
+Again, I would recommend you take a backup of your file while making live edits on the theme editor.